Strauman/handin-LaTeX/.github/CONTRIBUTING.md

 - `languages/` see next header (below) for translation instructions
 - [`example.tex`](https://github.com/Strauman/Handin-LaTeX-template/tree/master/src/example.tex) is the file that will be posted as an example of use on CTAN
 - [`exercisecmds.tex`](https://github.com/Strauman/Handin-LaTeX-template/tree/master/src/exercisecmds.tex) contains all commands related to creating problems and part problems
-- [`fp.tex`](https://github.com/Strauman/Handin-LaTeX-template/tree/master/src/fp.tex) is executed when `\maketitle` is run. "fp" is short for "front page"
 - (`layout.tex`) is just used for creating the front page layout preview file on CTAN.
 - [`main.tex`](https://github.com/Strauman/Handin-LaTeX-template/tree/master/src/main.tex) this is the main file you should be working in when you are working on the package
 - (`packagehead.tex`): All the files are compiled into one `.sty`-file before sent to [CTAN](http://ctan.org).
 This file contains the top of that `.sty`-file.